amanda-dartmouth/recipes/guacamole.md

-#ingredients
+# Ingredients
-avocado
+- avocado
-lime
+- lime
-cilantro
+- cilantro
-pico de gallo
+- pico de gallo

-#instructions
+# Instructions
-peel the avocado
+1. peel the avocado
-put everything in a bowl
+2. put everything in a bowl
-mix it up
+3. mix it up